Washington and Old Dominion Railroad Regional Park: Loudoun County

 There have been plans to extend the trail west to Bluemont and the Appalachian Trail since the 1980s.
 Loudoun County's 2003 Bicycle and Pedestrian Mobility Master Plan and Virginia's 2013 and 2018 Outdoors Plans recommend such extensions.
-The right-of-way itself is unavailable to the county and planners have struggled to identify a route or acquire lane.
+The right-of-way itself is unavailable to the county and planners have struggled to identify a route or acquire land.
 Further, construction has occurred on a portion of the former right-of-way that travels through Round Hill.

 Because of these difficulties, the Loudoun County government stopped considering such a route.
-Instead, the County is now constructing a trail that will travel between Purcellville and Round Hill along VA-7 (Business).
-The first three sections built connect VA-7 to the Lake Point Subdivision.
-These include an underpass o of Leesburg Pike built with the road in the 1990s'; the trail north of it built with the Newberry Crossing development ~2008 and the trail south of the Pike built with Lake Point ~2016.
+Instead, the County is now constructing a trail that will travel between Purcellville and Round Hill along VA 7 (Business).
+The first three sections built connect Leesburg Pike (VA 7) to the Lake Point subdivision near the east side of Round Hill.
+These include an underpass of Leesburg Pike built with the road in the 1990s; the trail north of it built with the Newberry Crossing development ~2008, and the trail south of the Pike built with the Lake Point subdivision ~2016.

-The County solicited bids on the next 0.6 mi shared-use trail between Main Street (VA 719) in Round Hill and Franklin Park west of Purcellville along East Loudoun Street (VA-7 (Business)) in 2019.
+The County solicited bids on the next 0.6 mi shared-use trail between Main Street (VA 719) in Round Hill and Franklin Park west of Purcellville along East Loudoun Street (VA 7 (Business)) in 2019.
 Construction started on the project in 2020 and reached completion at a ribbon-cutting ceremony on September 27, 2022.
-It included a sidewalk along Round Hill's Main Street from the former Washington & Old Dominion railroad station to E. Loudoun Street (VA-7 business); a sidewalk on both sides of E. Loudoun Street from the intersection of Main Street to Evening Star Drive where it connected to the previously constructed trail; and a 10-foot wide, shared-use path between Lake Point Subdivision and the Franklin Park pool.
+It included a sidewalk along Round Hill's Main Street from the former Washington & Old Dominion railroad station to E. Loudoun Street (VA 7 (Business)); a sidewalk on both sides of E. Loudoun Street from the intersection of Main Street to Evening Star Drive where it connected to the previously constructed trail; and a 10-foot wide, shared-use path connecting the Lake Point subdivision to the Franklin Park pool.

 The existing portion of the Bluemont-Purcellville trail will connect to another trail, currently under design, that will follow West Main Street (VA 7 (Business)) to connect Franklin Park and downtown Purcellville.
-County planners estimated in 2023 that the Franklin Park - Purcellville trail would reach substantial completion during the spring of 2028.
+County planners estimated in 2025 that the Franklin Park - Purcellville trail would reach substantial completion during the summer of 2030.